 The MFA in Writing program starts each Fall.
-Applications for fall admission must be postmarked by January 15.
+Applications for fall admission must be submitted by January 15.
 Applicants are encouraged to submit their application items early; late applications are not accepted.
 Review of applications for admission begins after January 15.

 The GRE (Graduate Record Exam) is not required for this graduate program.

 - First Step: Start your application online by clicking the "Apply Online Now" link above where you will be asked to set up a user name and password for this application.
 Fill out the required fields and upload all required documents prior to submission of your application.
 You will be able to scan and upload all of your application items to your USF online application.
 Please ensure that your scanned documents are easy to read and printable.

 - Writing Sample - The writing sample, the most heavily weighed component of the application, consists of 10-15 pages in the genre in which you are applying (fiction, nonfiction, or poetry).
 Please indicate the genre on the first page of the writing sample.
 Although students have the opportunity to take courses outside their primary genre, they are accepted into a genre.
 For this reason, applicants who wish to be considered in a second genre should submit a second writing sample in that genre.
 The writing sample demonstrates your talent, accomplishment, and serious commitment to writing.
 It should not include collaborative assignments, such as edited pieces for newspapers, because these might not accurately represent your own work.
 Prose should be double-spaced, and all writing samples should be set in 12 pt. type.